web3lancer/web3lancer/README.md

 # Web3Lancer 🌐⚡

-Web3Lancer is a global freelancing and collaboration hub where developers, artists, creators, and all kinds of professionals connect, work, and earn together using both traditional and crypto payment models.
+Web3Lancer is a global hub for freelancers and creators to connect, collaborate, and earn crypto

 ## 🚀 Key Vision
 - **Global & Inclusive:** A broad, digital workplace open to every skillset.